mhewedy/vermin/README.md

 $ vermin create elk/elastic
 ```

-To remove an image at any time later use:
+To remove an image at any time later use (removing an image doesn't remove VMs created from it):
 ```shell script
 $ vermin image rm elk/elastic
 ```